Jason Davidson

-Jason Alan Davidson (born 29 June 1991) is an Australian professional Soccer player who plays as a defender for Belgian club Eupen.
+Jason Alan Davidson (born 29 June 1991) is an Australian professional soccer player who plays as a centre-back for Australian club Melbourne Victory.

 Club career

 Hume City

-On 26 January 2009, he signed with Victorian Premier League club Hume City, becoming the youngest starting member in the VPL at the age of 17.
+On 26 January 2009, Davidson signed with Victorian Premier League club Hume City, becoming the youngest starting member in the VPL at the age of 17.
 After having spent three years in the Japanese football development system.
 He garnered attention from several A-League clubs after being called up the Australian U-20 squad on 17 March 2009.

 In June 2009 he left Hume City to pursue several overseas trials.